timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

-    The output uses loaded inputs `cpu`and outputs `postgresql` along with `global tags`, and the intervals with which the agent collects the data from the inputs, and flush to the outputs.
+    The output uses loaded inputs `cpu`and outputs `postgresql` along with `global tags`, and the intervals with which the agent collects the data from the inputs, and flushes to the outputs.

     An output similar to this appears: